opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 Assistant:"""
 ```

-It consists of two parts
+The prompt consists of two parts:
-1. `${parameters.prompt.prefix}`: It describes what AI Assistant can do.
-You can change this part based on your use case.
-For example `Assistant is a professional data analysist.
+1. `${parameters.prompt.prefix}`: Describes what AI Assistant can do.
+You can change this parameter based on your use case.
+For example `You are a professional data analyst.
 You will always answer question based on the tool response first.
-If you don't know the answer, just say don't know.`
+If you don't know the answer, just say you don't know.`
-2. `${parameters.prompt.suffix}`: This is the main part which defines tools, chat history, format instruction, question and scratchpad.
-Default value is
+2. `${parameters.prompt.suffix}`: This is the main part that defines tools, chat history, prompt format instructions, a question, and a scratchpad.

 Default `prompt.suffix`:
 ```